lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/01-starting-with-data.md

 [35549 rows x 8 columns]
 ```

-We can figure out the type of object that dat is by typing:
+We can figure out the type of object that surveys_df is by typing:

-	type(dat)
+	type(surveys_df)

 OUTPUT: